libMobility: A Python library for hydrodynamics at the Smoluchowski level: Examples

 \subsection{Benchmarks}

-In this section, we present a series of benchmark tests that measure the computational time required to compute deterministic particle displacements (the \texttt{Mdot} operation) for a collection of particles arranged in a face-centered cubic (FCC) lattice.
-The particle positions are slightly randomized to avoid artificial symmetries.
+In this section, we present benchmarks for the computation time required to compute deterministic particle displacements (the \texttt{Mdot} operation) for randomly placed particles, as well as timings for the simulations in sections \ref{sec:diffusion} and \ref{sec:rheology}.
+For the benchmarks, using randomized positions allows for overlapping particles, but this does not affect the runtime of \texttt{Mdot}.
+Particles that overlap boundaries can, however, affect the convergence of the Lanczos algorithm when computing \texttt{sqrtMdotW}, but this is not studied here.
 Benchmarks cover multiple geometries and boundary conditions, utilizing different \libM solvers.

-The cost of computing the fluctuating terms is solver-dependent.
-For example, in \texttt{PSE}\cite{SpectralSD} the thermal drift term is null (triply periodic), and the fluctuating term can be computed alongside the deterministic one for free \cite{ForceCoupling_Fluctuations}.
-On the other hand, the \DPStokes solver does not offer a way to compute fluctuations or thermal drift, in which case \libM defaults to using the Lanczos algorithm \cite{SquareRootKrylov} for the former and RFD\cite{Delong_BD_without_GF_2014} for the latter.
-Both algorithms are based on repeated application of the \texttt{Mdot} operation.
-Regardless, timing information on the \texttt{Mdot} operation serves as a good overview of the performance of the library.
+The cost of computing the stochastic terms is solver-dependent.
+For example, \PSE is able to produce the fluctuating term alongside the deterministic one cheaply \cite{SpectralSD, ForceCoupling_Fluctuations}, and the thermal drift term can be neglected due to the triply periodic geometry.
+On the other hand, \DPStokes does not offer a specialized way to compute fluctuations or thermal drift, in which case \libM defaults to using the Lanczos algorithm for the former and RFD for the latter.
+Both algorithms are based on repeated application of the \texttt{Mdot} operation, and convergence of the Lanczos algorithm is dependent on the conditioning of the system.
+As such, timing information on the \texttt{Mdot} operation serves as a good overview of the performance of the library.